donomii/wikipedia2geojson/README.md

     wget -q -O - http://someserver.com/enwiki-pages-articles2.xml.bz2 | wikipedia2geojson.exe --compression=bz2 -

+W2g does not print out fully compliant geojson.
+Instead of printing an array of points, it just prints the points.
+To change the output into fully compliant geojson, add [ ] brackets around the entire file.

 # Bonus

 A perl one liner to unpack the wikipedia geodata files in sql format